Table of Contents

 The most frequent early signs of malignant hyperthermia include tachycardia or tachycardic cardiac dysrhythmia in almost 90% of the cases.
-Unfortunately, this is very unspecific and is often misinterpreted as too low depth of anesthesia.
+Unfortunately, this is very unspecific and is often misinterpreted as too low a depth of anesthesia.

 A more specific early symptom is hypercapnia.
 Within a few minutes, the CO2-partial pressure can rise to the three- or fourfold.
 Indirectly, this becomes apparent through the warming of the CO2-absorber.
 A direct indicator is capnometry, which is part of standard monitoring in surgery and in the intensive care unit.
-Also, muscular rigor, acidosis and hyperkalemia are early signs.
+Also, muscular rigor, acidosis, and hyperkalemia are early signs.

 Masseter spasms and rigor of the remaining muscles are specific for a succinylcholine induced malignant hyperthermia.